Halifax Pilots

 The Port handles an almost unlimited variety of ships – some brought here for commercial shipping, some for international naval operations, some for exploration, and others for megaprojects, tourism, and fishing.
 The size and design of the ships ranges considerably as does their maneuverability and the ship handling techniques required to safely pilot these vessels.

 Halifax is the main container port in Atlantic Canada and the fourth largest in the country.
 Containerships range in size up to the newer class of ultra-large container vessels (ULCV) that carry in the range of 15,000+ TEU (twenty foot equivalent unit).
-In a relatively short period of time, ULCVs in excess of 16,000 TEU have become regular callers and we expect the trend in increasing size to continue.
-At 16,000 TEU, these are the biggest ULCVs to call at any Canadian port, and in some cases, Halifax is the first port of call in Eastern North America.
+In a relatively short period of time, ULCVs in excess of 16,000 TEU have become regular callers and expect the trend in increasing size to continue.
+At 16,000 TEU, these are the biggest ULCVs to call any Canadian port, and in some cases, Halifax is the first port of call in Eastern North America.

 Halifax